haya-noor/DnsClient/README.md

 # DNS Query Tool

 This project is a DNS Query Tool implemented in TypeScript.
-It allows users to send DNS queries to a specified DNS server (e.g., Google DNS) and parse the responses.
+It allows users to send DNS queries to a specified DNS server (e.g., Google DNS, Cloudflare DNS) and parse the responses.
 The tool supports querying for different record types such as A, AAAA, and CNAME.

 ## Features